-- Significance: A great place to see some excellent artworks from the past and the present, up for exhibition and sell.
+- Significance: A great place to see some excellent artworks from the past and the present, up for exhibition and sale.

 Daily 11 am — 7 pm, Sunday: 11 am to 6 pm.

-The European Fine Art Fair is a great place to see some excellent artworks from the past and the present, up for exhibition and sell.
+The European Fine Art Fair is a great place to see some excellent artworks from the past and the present, up for exhibition and sale.
 It is a meeting ground for some of the biggest art dealers and collectors from all over the world.
-Exhibits include paintings by 16th and 17th century masters, sculptures going back to antiquity as well as later day imitators of antique works, photographs and graphic arts.
+Exhibits include paintings by 16th and 17th-century masters, sculptures going back to antiquity as well as later day imitators of antique works, photographs, and graphic arts.
 Jewelry and furniture are also other favorite exhibits of the fair.
-Each item, small or big, old or contemporary, is vetted by the fair's team of specialized experts.
+Each item, small or big, old or contemporary, is vetted by the fair’s team of specialized experts.
 You need not worry about authenticity while shopping at Maastricht.

 European Fine Art Fair Overview